Carnivore Diet: Everything You Need to Know (Updated 2020)

 Instead of spending hours preparing your meals and thinking about food, you can read a book.
 Start a business.
 Hang out with loved ones.
 Do the things that actually matter and use food as medicine to optimize your energy for the things that really matter.

-#2 Improve Your Mental Health & Mood
+#2 Might Improve Your Mental Health & Mood

-The prevailing approach to mental health is ALL wrong.
+Studies show that the prevailing approach to mental health is ALL wrong.
 Pharmaceutical companies and doctors have persuaded you that mental health issues all arise from chemical imbalances.

 Brett Lloyd, for instance, was prescribed dozens of different medicines over the course of 25 years.
 None worked, but the carnivore diet cured him in 25 days.

-#3 Supercharge Your Energy
+#3 The Carnivore Diet Might Supercharge Your Energy

 I’m not exaggerating when I tell you that the Carnivore Diet turned me into the Energizer Bunny.
 Literally.
 I might as well have grown bunny ears and started playing the drums.